oliverphilcox/RascalC/docs/usage/installation.rst

 - `Python <https://www.python.org/>`_: 2.7 or later, 3.4 or later
 - `Numpy <http://www.numpy.org/>`_: 1.10 or later
+- *Optional* `Healpy <https://healpy.readthedocs.io/en/latest/>`_: any recent version.
+(Necessary if using HealPix jackknife regions)
 - *Optional* `cmocean <https://matplotlib.org/cmocean/>`_: any recent version.
 (Necessary if plotting output matrices)
-- *Optional* `Healpy <https://healpy.readthedocs.io/en/latest/>`_: any recent version.
-(Necessary if using HealPix jackknife regions)

-These can be installed with pip or conda.
+These can be simply installed with pip or conda.